A Complete Guide to Wide Nose Rhinoplasty (Nose Jobs for Wide Noses)

 - Thick skin around the nasal tip

 A wide or bulbous nose or nasal tip can be fixed easily with tiplasty, a minimally invasive procedure.
-Reducing the size of the nostrils and/or the nasal tip can improve appearance and self esteem immensely.
+Reducing the size of the nostrils and/or the nasal tip can improve appearance and self-esteem immensely.
 Like with normal wide nose rhinoplasty, surgeons can use an open or closed approach to a bulbous nose job.

-A tiplasty may just be one aspect of a rhinoplasty procedure to fix different aspects of wide nose.
+A tiplasty may just be one aspect of a rhinoplasty procedure to fix different aspects of a wide nose.
 Discussing options with your surgeon will help you decide what your unique needs are before moving forward with a nose job.

 Non-Surgical Nose Jobs

-Lots of people are interested in having a non surgical nose job for a wide nose.
+Lots of people are interested in having a non-surgical nose job for a wide nose.
 Fixing a wide nose or bulbous nose tip without surgery is appealing if you can avoid an invasive procedure.

-However surgical solutions to wide noses are really not as invasive as you might think.
+However, surgical solutions to wide noses are really not as invasive as you might think.
 Rhinoplasty is one of the least invasive types of surgeries out there.
 Professional surgeons have also developed effective strategies to minimize the size and number of incisions to achieve desired results.